-This handbook provides specific information on the curriculum and program requirements for the Master of Science in Public Policy and Management Program.
+This handbook provides specific information on the curriculum and program requirements for the Master of Science in Public Policy and Management (MSPPM) program.
 The Heinz College also publishes a separate handbook which details College-wide policies and procedures pertaining to educational planning, program committee, teaching, scheduling and course credit, performance standards, academic standing, ethics and discipline, student privacy rights and major forms and deadlines.
 Students should familiarize themselves with both handbooks as they include information that is critical for your success.
-Both handbooks can be obtained through your program director and via the Heinz College website at: https://www.heinz.cmu.edu/current-students/
+Both handbooks can be obtained via the Heinz College website.